 If you want to travel long-term, work as a digital nomad, or move abroad, you probably can’t just grab your passport and go.
 There are some details you have to take care of first to make sure you don’t leave a trail of errands, financial fiascos, and stress.

 Some people look at the idea of moving abroad as an impossible goal, mostly because they’re so tied down to where they are now.
 They’ve got so many possessions, obligations, and bills that they can’t fathom the thought of being free.
 If this is your situation, then it is probably going to take you a long time—maybe years—to unwind the prison of your own making.
 I’ve heard of people selling the house, the cars, and most of their possessions in three months and taking off.
 But that’s a monumental project.
-You probably want to proceed more slowly.
+You probably want to proceed more slowly and think about where to start.

 If you’re in your 20’s and don’t own much, however, or have any kids, it’s a whole lot easier.
 You may be able to rent a storage locker, toss everything in after stuffing the backpack, and you’re good to go.
 Still, you’re going to have a to-do list to deal with.

-Here are the broad categories of steps you’ll need to take to prepare.
+Here are the broad categories of steps you’ll need to take to prepare before you move abroad.

 Mail When You Live Abroad